 Understanding inflation’s impact on your return

-If you earned a 5 percent return on an investment during a time when inflation increased 5 percent, your buying power is still the same.
-On an after-inflation, or real, return basis, your return on investment is zero.
+You also need to pay close attention to the rate of inflation to get a true picture of what your investment can actually purchase.
+If you earned a 5 percent return on an investment during a time when inflation increased 5 percent, the after-inflation, or real return on investment, is zero.

 Cash investments often trail, or at best, keep pace with inflation.
-This is why you’ll have to accept some degree of risk in order to achieve your financial goals.
-For example, if you keep all your money in CDs and a savings account for decades, the amount of money in your account will increase, but the buying power of that money will likely shrink.
+If you keep all your money in CDs and a savings account for decades, the amount of money in your account will increase, but the buying power of that money will likely shrink.